neapsix/kopiatomic/README.md

 To do so, it takes one or more zfs datasets, snapshots each one, `nullfs`-mounts them together at a temporary mount point, and runs `kopia` on that filesystem.
 Backing up from a zfs snapshot ensures that files don't change during the backup.

-Because it uses zfs to take atomic snapshots and `nullfs` to assemble filesystems, the script supports only zfs datasets on FreeBSD systems.
+Because it uses zfs to take atomic snapshots and `nullfs` to assemble filesystems, the script supports only zfs datasets on FreeBSD.
-It's written in POSIX shell script and has no dependencies apart from `kopia` and the FreeBSD base system.
+It's written in POSIX shell script and has no dependencies apart from `kopia`.

 ## Quick Start